“The impediment to action advances action. What stands in the way becomes the way.”

 Will is our internal power, which can never be affected by the outside world.
 It is our final trump card.
 If action is what we do when we still have some agency over our situation, the will is what we depend on when agency has all but disappeared.
 Placed in some situation that seems unchangeable and undeniably negative, we can turn it into a learning experience, a humbling experience, a chance to provide comfort to others.
 That’s will power.
 But that needs to be cultivated.
 We must prepare for adversity and turmoil, we must learn the art of acquiescence and practice cheerfulness even in dark times.
 Too often people think that will is how bad we want something.
 In actuality, the will has a lot more to do with surrender than with strength.
 Try “God willing” over “the will to win” or “willing it into existence,” for even those attributes can be broken.
 True will is quiet humility, resilience, and flexibility; the other kind of will is weakness disguised by bluster and ambition.
 See which lasts longer under the hardest of obstacles.

 Holiday concludes that we have a choice, “Will we be blocked by obstacles, or will we advance through and over them?”
 In the end … the obstacle is the way.

 We might not be emperors, but the world is still constantly testing us.
 It asks: Are you worthy?
 Can you get past the things that inevitably fall in your way?
 Will you stand up and show us what you’re made of?

 Plenty of people have answered this question in the affirmative.
 And a rarer breed still has shown that they not only have what it takes, but they thrive and rally at every such challenge.
 That the challenge makes them better than if they’d never faced the adversity at all.

-The Obstacle Is the Way is a great addition to my growing collection of philosophical reads.
+The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph is a great addition to my growing collection of philosophical reads.